Marine Parade Community Building: Wall mural

-The centrepiece of the wall mural, which is Singapore's largest piece of installation art, resembles a huge human eye.

-The community building is clad in a huge wall mural, a commissioned work of art by Thai architect Surachai Yeamsiri.
-The mural is Singapore's largest piece of installation art, measuring 63 metres by 12 metres (207 feet by 39 feet), and covers the curved north- and east-facing façade of the community building.
-Called the "Texturefulness of Life", the artwork made use of a variety of materials such as glass and wood.
+The community building was clad in a huge wall mural, a commissioned work of art by Thai architect Surachai Yeamsiri.
+The mural was Singapore's largest piece of installation art, measuring 63 metres by 12 metres (207 feet by 39 feet), and covered the curved north- and east-facing façade of the community building.
+Called Texturefulness of Life, the artwork made use of a variety of materials such as glass and wood.
 The artwork's centrepiece resembles a huge human eye plastered on a wall, made up of tiny mosaic tiles arranged by computer-aided design.

 Surachai's abstract piece was the winner in the "Art on Wall" design competition, organised by the Marine Parade Community Club Management Committee in 1998.
-A panel of international judges picked the winning design from a total of 66 entries submitted by artists, architects and designers from all over Southeast Asia, including 40 entries from Singapore.
+A panel of international judges picked the winning design from a total of 66 entries submitted by artists, architects, and designers from all over Southeast Asia, including 40 entries from Singapore.
 Led by local art historian T. K. Sabapathy, the panel felt that the winning entry best reflected the contest's themes of dynamism, interaction, fusion and harmony.
 The mural was installed on the curved facade of the community building at a cost of S$50,000.